Sphyraena sphyraena: Description

 Sphyraena sphyraena has a long, compressed body with a circular cross-section covered with small, cycloid scales.
 It has a large mouth with an underbite, lined with prominent sharp teeth.
 It is dark above and silvery below, and in some freshly-caught specimens there is a yellow band parallel to the lateral line.
 It has 20 or 22 dark transverse bands on the back which do not reach the flanks.
 The anterior dorsal fin has 5 spiny rays, and the posterior has a single spiny ray and 9 soft rays.
 It has relatively small pectoral fins, and the pelvic fins are directly below the forwardmost point of the first dorsal fin; The anal fin has a one spiny ray and 9 soft rays.
 S. sphyraena has scales covering both the anterior and posterior margins of the preoperculum, whereas in Sphyraena viridensis both margins have no scales.
-They are normally around 30–60 cm in length and weigh 3.6 kg, but there are records of fish 165 cm long and reaching weights of at least 12 kg.
+They are normally around 30–60 cm in length and weigh 3.6 kg, but there are records of fish 165 cm long and reaching weights of at least 5.6 kg.
 It is the largest species of barracuda in the Mediterranean.

 Distribution

-In the Eastern Atlantic Sphyraena sphyraena is found from the Bay of Biscay in the north through the Canary Islands and the Azores to Mossamedes, Angola in the south and is found off Bermuda and Brazil in the western Atlantic.
+In the Eastern Atlantic Sphyraena sphyraena is found from the Bay of Biscay in the north through the Canary Islands and the Azores to Mossamedes, Angola in the south.
 It is also found throughout the Mediterranean Sea and the Black Sea.
 It has been found as far north as Cornwall in the United Kingdom.